pragyaasapkota/System-Design-Concepts/Databases/Readme.md

 # Databases

 A database is a collection of information that is structured for easy access.
 It mainly runs in a computer system and is controlled by a database management system (DBMS).
+The above files include [Relational Database](https://github.com/Pragya2056/system-design-concepts-hacktoberfest2022/tree/master/Databases/Relational%20Database) and [Non-relational Database](https://github.com/Pragya2056/system-design-concepts-hacktoberfest2022/tree/master/Databases/Non-relational-Database) but there are more concepts to familiarize with.
 Let’s see some concepts of the database here – Indexing, Replication, and, Sharding respectively.

 ## Indexing